SchrauwenS/Project-Ergo/README.md

    * Startpage.html
     	(controlled by StartscreenController.js)
-   	initialy the Startpage.html shall be displayed you can route to 3different views by clicking buttons who use te $location service to route locally. the fourth button will log you off.
+   	initially the Startpage.html shall be displayed you can route to 3different views by clicking buttons who use the $location service to route locally. the fourth button will log you off.

    * AlgemeneAccountinstellingen.html